 Sunday bulletins, prayer leaflets, and correspondence regarding church business and activities at New Lowe Falls, Mass.

 XXXIII.
 Elizabeth Hubbard Blake, 1842-1908

 Typescript letter from Charles T. Hubbard to Benjamin Sewall, 1845.
-Invitations, guest list and news clips of debutante ball, 1895, for daughter, Agnes Blake.
-Letters from Elizabeth Blake while traveling throughout the United States, to husband, Francis.
+Invitations, guest list, and news clippings of the debutante ball, 1895, for his daughter Agnes Blake.
+Letters from Elizabeth Blake, while traveling throughout the United States, to husband Francis.

 XXXIV.
 Charles H. M. Blake, 1877-1901

 Correspondence and power of attorney to Francis Blake from his brother Charles.